Sandboxes¶

 Log in to Amperity.

-This opens the sandbox for that tenant.
+This opens the sandbox enviroment for your production enviroment.

 Review updates¶